romme86/HAFNC/README.md

-# hallo this is a very simple API to manage subscribers in your mysql database.
+# A very simple API to manage subscribers in your mysql database.

 The enviroment runs with Laradock, that is a Docker configuration of images built for Laravel.